Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Analysis And Improvements

 \subsection{More Degrees of Freedom?}

 The PO generalization methods discussed so far look for a minimal subcube $c$ of a minterm $m$ (resulting from a satisfied SAT solver call $\txt{SAT?}[\neg d \wedge R_{k-1}\wedge T\wedge d']$) with the property that $\tilde{m} \wedge T\wedge d'$ is still satisfiable for all minterms $\tilde{m}$ covered by $c$.
-Thus those methods are restricted by the initial choice of $m$ and, starting from another minterm $\hat{m}$, could lead to a much better solution.
-Some of the optimization based methods like \emph{S01X}, \emph{MS01X}, SAT-based cover, ILP-based cover, greedy QBF, and \emph{MaxQBF} offer themselves to let the choice of the present state variables open in the optimization.
-We provide more details on the corresponding methods in Appendix~\ref{app:free}.
-Here we still consider a small additional detail: In order to minimize the cube $c$ mentioned above as much as possible, the methods based on a fixed initial minterm $m$ allow $c$ to contain states which have already been excluded from $R_{k-1}$ before, but $c$ contains at least one new state not yet excluded from $R_{k-1}$ (at least $m$).
+Thus those methods are restricted by the initial choice of $m$ and starting from another minterm $\hat{m}$ could lead to a much better solution.
+Some of the optimization based methods like \emph{S01X}, \emph{MS01X}, SAT-based cover, ILP-based cover, greedy QBF, and \emph{MaxQBF} offer themselves to let the choice of the present state variables open in the optimization. \changescs{One small additional detail should be considered in this context:} In order to minimize the cube $c$ mentioned above as much as possible, the methods based on a fixed initial minterm $m$ allow $c$ to contain states which have already been excluded from $R_{k-1}$ before, but $c$ contains at least one new state not yet excluded from $R_{k-1}$ (at least $m$).
 (This is the approach used in the literature on PDR, see \eg{} \cite{Brad:2011,EMB:2011}).
 However, if we let the choice of the present state variables open and only require that $\tilde{m} \wedge T\wedge d'$ is satisfiable for all minterms $\tilde{m}$ covered by $c$, then it could happen that $c$ contains \emph{only} states which have already been excluded from $R_{k-1}$, so it could be useless.
 Therefore we now require that $\tilde{m} \wedge R_{k-1}\wedge T\wedge d'$ is satisfiable for all minterms $\tilde{m}$ covered by $c$, \ie{} we replace $T$ by $R_{k-1}\wedge T$ in those methods.

-We call the resulting methods \emph{S01X}$^{\text{free}}$, \emph{MS01X}$^{\text{free}}$ etc. to differentiate them from the methods considered so far which are now called \emph{S01X}$^{\text{fix}}$, \emph{MS01X}$^{\text{fix}}$ etc.
+We call the resulting methods \emph{S01X}$^{\text{free}}$, \emph{MS01X}$^{\text{free}}$ etc. to differentiate them from the methods considered so far which are now called \emph{S01X}$^{\text{fix}}$, \emph{MS01X}$^{\text{fix}}$ etc. Here we give more details on how to realize the approaches mentioned in Sect.
+VI-D where the choice of the present state variables is open.